chafiq1992/whatsapp_confermation/README.md

 The Dockerfile includes a dedicated Node build stage.
 When you run `docker build` the frontend dependencies are installed and `npm run build` is executed automatically.
 The resulting `frontend/build` directory is copied into the final Python image, so no manual build step is required.

+## Catalog Setup

+For catalog operations the environment variables `WHATSAPP_ACCESS_TOKEN` and `CATALOG_ID` must contain valid credentials for your WhatsApp Business catalog.

+The backend stores a cached copy of the catalog in `backend/catalog_cache.json`.
+There are two ways to populate this file:

+1. Use the **Refresh Catalog** button in the web UI.
+2. Call the `/refresh-catalog-cache` endpoint manually.

+The cache file must exist for the `catalog-sets` and `catalog-set-products` endpoints to return data.